-

 Infrastructure and expertise

-The resort has natural outdoor pools.
-While relaxing in the water, you can enjoy the view of the Andes, the sound of the river and the fresh air.
-It is a complete sensory experience.
+While relaxing in the water, you can enjoy views of the Andes, the sound of the river, and the fresh air of the Colca Valley, creating a complete sensory experience.

 - Bring a bathing suit, towel and sandals.